martinto/WacomSettings/README.md

 Backup by running `Backup-WacomSettings` in PowerShell.

 Restore by running `Restore-WacomSettings` in PowerShell.
-A restore requires Administrator rights to you will have to allow that.
+A restore requires Administrator rights so you will have to allow that.